paulwexler/opinions/on_coding/README.md

-`class DuckCommand` will be the base class and each command (a method of DuckMaster in the first approach), will now be a sub-class.
+`class DuckCommand` will be the base class and each command (a method of DuckMaster in the first approach), will now be a subclass.

 `class DuckMaster` will be instantiated with the command line arguments `sys.argv[1:]`.